Plumpton, Northamptonshire

-Plumpton is a village and former civil parish, now in the parish of Weston and Weedon, in the West Northamptonshire district, in the ceremonial county of Northamptonshire, England.
+Plumpton is a village and former civil parish, now in the parish of Weston and Weedon, in West Northamptonshire, England.
 It is within the ecclesiastical parish of "St Mary & St Peter Lois Weedon with Weston and Plumpton".
 In 1931 the parish had a population of 32.

 The church of St John is grade II listed and is now cared for by a charity, the St. John the Baptist, Plumpton, Heritage Trust.
 The Manor House is grade II* listed; some of its associated gates and walls are separately grade II listed.

 History

 The name 'Plumpton' means 'Plum-tree farm/settlement'.

 The 1870-72 Imperial Gazetteer of England and Wales describes Plumpton as having a population of 42 in 12 houses, and describes the church as "good" and having a "pinnacled tower".

 On 1 April 1935 the parish was abolished and merged with Weedon Lois to form Weston and Weedon.